-Ontario College of Trades (OCOT): regulatory body responsible for regulation of the skilled trades in Ontario
+Skilled Trades Ontario: Regulatory body responsible for the regulation of the skilled trades in Ontario

 Apprenticeship: the process by which a tradesperson obtains provincial certification in a skilled trade.
-An apprenticeship involves completing a number of hours of work experience & demonstrating competency in the skills required for a given trade (as defined by the Ontario College of Trades) plus completing required schooling.
+An apprenticeship involvestaking classes and learning your trade by working under the direction of experienced workers- and getting paid while you are doing it (Ministry of Labour, Immigration, Training and Skills Development).
 80%-90% of apprenticeship is work experience, during which an apprentice is a paid employee of an employer (sponsor).
 10%-20% of apprenticeship is classroom learning.
 The length of an apprenticeship depends on the trade, but generally takes 2-5 years.
-An apprenticeship must be registered with the Ontario College of Trades and the Government of Ontario to be considered legitimate.
+An apprenticeship must be registered with the Ministry of Labour, Immigration, Training and Skills Development and once approved and you become an apprentice, your name will automatically appear on the Skilled Trades Ontario Public Register.

 Apprentice: someone working towards certification in a trade by working under the supervision of a qualified journeyperson.
 Apprentices must be members in good standing with the Ontario College of Trades.

-Journeyperson: Someone who holds a Certificate of Qualification from (and is a member in good standing with) the Ontario College of Trades
+Journeyperson: Someone who holds a Certificate of Qualification from (and is a member in good standing with) the Skilled Trades Ontario.

 Certificate of Qualification: A certificate awarded to a tradesperson who has met all of the training and skill requirements set out for their specific trade and has passed a multiple choice exam specific to their trade.
-This certificate is awarded by the Ontario College of Trades and is often referred to as the “C of Q”, “ticket”, or “license”.
+This certificate is awarded by MLITSD and is often referred to as the “C of Q”, “ticket”, or “license”.

 Sponsor: The employer or organization responsible for providing the on-the-job component of apprenticeship training to the apprentice.